 At the end of a long, cold day in the snow, warm up with a hot meal.
 MSR’s 2.5 L Ceramic pot is built of ultralight aluminum and uses a tough ceramic coating for nonstick performance, keeping your pack light, but making dinner clean-up easy.
 This pot is the perfect size to prepare dinner, melt snow for drinking water, and boil water for hot chocolate or tea for up to 4 people.

 The trail you take to your campsite in the summer is likely well-established, but if you’re winter camping, there’s a chance that you’ll be breaking the trail.
 MSR’s Lightning™ Ascent Snowshoes offer the flotation and grip you need to reach your campsite—wherever it might be.
 They feature our most advanced traction for surefooted stability.
-And starting in 2019, these snowshoes come with MSR’s new Paragon™ Binding, an all-mesh and freeze-resistant strap that provides maximum foot control without compromising comfort.
+These elite snowshoes also come with MSR’s Paragon™ Binding, featuring an all-mesh, freeze-resistant top “strap” that provides maximum snowshoe control, while spreading tension across the compromising comfort.

 DynaLock™ Explore Backcountry Poles